“An unhurried sense of time is in itself a form of wealth.”

 Not only does making myself unavailable keep me from being interrupted, the whole routine of preparing myself and mentally deciding I’m unavailable really helps me to focus on what needs to be done.

-How many commitments have you taken on out of obligation, because you felt they were the right thing to do – or simply because you weren’t thinking about it and said yes to them?
 I’m all for trying new things, but if you’ve taken on too much and are being stretched thin – stop trying to optimize and squeeze seconds out of the day, when cutting activities and projects can save hours.

 I think one of the biggest challenges of our generation is dealing with is the twin time sucks of television and the internet.
 I have a whole slew of strategies for how to stop wasting time online.
-Here’s on thought that helps me focus:
+Here’s one thought that helps me focus:

 Imagine how much time you already have right in front of you that is spent online or in front of the television.
 Every moment you spend watching TV or browsing random websites – you are making someone else rich.
 Why not instead spend that time on yourself?

-5. Put Yourself First
+5. Pay Yourself First

-I work on myself first regardless of how busy a day I have, and regardless of any external obligations I need to take care of.
 I don’t worry about the details of how everything will get done.
 Regardless of how much or little time I have the rest of the day, I always find a way to take care of everything.
-And if I don’t?
-Then clearly I’ve taken on too much, and I need to let some things go.

 Further Reading: